 Take a look at our final dance.
 Enjoy!

-We had a fantastic talk by Dr Jack Thomson from the University of Liverpool who spoke to us about seashells and how their shape is linked to their behaviour.
+We had a fantastic talk by Dr Jack Thomson, a marine biologist, from the University of Liverpool who spoke to us about seashells and how their shape is linked to their behaviour.
 We learnt about the venus comb snail which has a shell covered in spikes to help it avoid predators and stop it sinking in the sand.
 We also examined the shell of a cone snail which has a harpoon-like radular tooth containing venom to sting its prey or attack predators.
 It is even deadly to humans.

 Following the recent news report of an orca being taught to mimic human speech we debated whether killer whales should be kept in captivity.

 We identified points on both sides and wrote a discussion text on the subject.
 We were all in agreement by the end of the lessons that it was unfair to keep them from their natural habitat.

 SAFER INTERNET DAY 2018